bcgov/bcstats-duckdb-storage-mvp/mssql_dbt/README.md

 Once complete, your sqlserver database will now be populated with the contents of the CSVs.

+Alternatively, for CSV files, we can run

+`dbt seeds`

+This will load CSV files within the `seeds` folder to the sql server.

+After this step, we can use the models in the `models` folder to transform the data.

 Note that this will likely contain multiple new local folders.
 These folders do not need to be committed to the repository, and have been included in the repository `.gitignore`.

 ### Resources